Catch up on the week's top tech news right here, from new Galaxy A series phones to Netflix's sharing crackdown.

 You are now signed up to receive daily, weekly, and monthly newsletters covering the hottest tech, curated by the Android Authority team to keep you in the know!

-(Hint: If you are a long-time reader and still seeing this message in every email, please allow our images in your email client.)
+(Hint: If you are a long-time reader and still see this message in every email, please allow our images in your email client.)

 ⚡ Welcome to The Weekly Authority, the Android Authority newsletter that breaks down the top Android and tech news from the week.
 The 186th edition here, with Samsung’s new A series phones, Xiaomi 12 first impressions, and that Netflix sharing crackdown…